microsoft/AcademicContent/Events and Hacks/Student Hacks/hackwithazure.md

 Not working?
 Come to the Microsoft booth and we'll get it fixed.

 **WARNING** UT Austin students - do NOT use your @edu account.
 You will get the same $100 credit from Azure for Students by using a Microsoft account (MSA).
 You may already have an MSA (@outlook.com or @hotmail.com email, or could be associated with any other email address).
-If you don't, you can create on
+If you don't, you can create one at [https://signup.live.com/](https://signup.live.com/) or as part of the instructions below.

-Steps:
+Steps to redeem $100 credit for UT Austin students:
 - Open up [aka.ms/azure4students](https://aka.ms/azure4students) in an in private browser window
-- Log in with
+- Log in with your MSA email or create a new MSA (**NOT** your @utexas email)

-yeah, I can help you out
-so, people can actually get A4S with their MSA they should open up the A4S in a private window log in with their utexas it will ask them to verify

-[‎10/‎18/‎2018 5:57 PM]  Ryan Mendenhall:
-the problem is with Utexas and their directory security they don't allow students to spin up a subscription on it regardless of offer so they have to verify with their utexas and sign in with their MSA gmail, outlook, etc

-[‎10/‎18/‎2018 5:58 PM]  Ryan Mendenhall:
-sorry, error - I said log in with utexas it should be log in with mSA -it will ask them to verify with utexas which will send an email to their utexas inbox
+- Choose to verify with your @utexas email address.
+This will send an email to your utexas email inbox.
+- Click the link from that email to verify your student status and redeem your free Azure credits.
+- Remember to always sign in to [portal.azure.com](portal.azure.com) with your MSA

 ## Azure API prize